BillSchofield/JavaScript-the-Good-Parts/README.md

 ' \t\r\n ' == 0    // true
 ```
-#### new (don't use it)
-If you accidentally call the constructor function directly, terrible things can happen to variables in the global namespace.

-#### Instance variables and methods are public unless you use the Functional Object Creation Pattern

 ### We use JavaScript because:
 #### It's more or less mandatory for building modern Web Apps